12. Data frames#

 of a data frame

-with the contents of a specific column, for example:
+with the contents of a specific column.
+For example:

-(x <- aggregate(iris[1], iris[5], mean)) # some data frame
+(x <- aggregate(iris[1], iris[5], mean)) # an example data frame

 ## Species Sepal.Length